The Davis Center Staff

 Social and Political Space

-Hardy House contains a library of books which focus on lesbian, gay, bisexual and transgender themes and issues; a TV room and lounge; kitchen facilities; and study space.
+Hardy House is home of the Gender and Sexuality Resource Center.
+It also contains a library of books which focus on lesbian, gay, bisexual and transgender themes and issues; a TV room and lounge; kitchen facilities; and study space.
 The house is open for study and socializing every day of the week.
 Rice House, the historical house of the Black Student Union, offers study space, a TV room, and a kitchen for cooking meals with your friends.
-Jenness House, the Davis Center staff office and home of the Gender and Sexuality Resource Center, offers meeting spaces, study spaces, and the GSRC is upstairs!
+Jenness House hosts the Davis Center staff office, meeting spaces, and study spaces.

 Academic and Alumni Support